-Secured by a first pari passu charge by way of montgage on immovable properties, first pari passu charge by way of hypothecation of tangible moveable assets, first charge on all the current assets and accounts.
-Fur demands under all the project agreements, letter of credit, insurance contracts and proceeds, guarantees, performance bond etc. of the respective company.
-These loans usually have repayment cycle of monthly / qua
+Secured by a first pari passu charge by way of mortgage on immovable properties, first pari passu charge by way of hypothecation of tangible moveable assets, first charge on all the current assets and accounts.
+Further secured by way of assignment of all the rights, title, interest, benefit, chains and demands under all the project agreements, letter of credit, insurance contracts and proceeds, guarantees, performance bond etc of the respective company.
+These loans usually have repayment cycle of monthly / quarterly payments

-For all long-term loan arrangements from financial institutions, the Group has complied with the debt covenants except for a long-term loan arrangement amounting to INR Nil as at March 31, 2022 (March 31, 2 liability became payable on demand.
+For all long-term loan arrangements from financial institutions, the Group has complied with the debt covenants except for a long-term loan arrangement amounting to INR Nil as at March 31, 2022 (March 31, 2021: INR 6,446), where the Group could not meet covenants with the effect the liability became payable on demand.
 The Group had classified these liabilities as current.
-Further, for the such borrowings outstanding as at March 31, 2021, the Group had subsequently received waiver from the lend
+Further, for the such borrowings outstanding as at March 31, 2021, the Group had subsequently received waiver from the lenders in April 2021.